daos-stack/daos/docs/admin/deployment.md

 prevent the command from selecting the best available.

 - `--use-tmpfs-scm` will produce a config specifying RAM-disk (tmpfs) devices in the first (SCM) storage tier.
-The RAM-disk sizes will be calculated based on using 75% of the host's total memory (as reported by `/proc/meminfo`).
+The RAM-disk sizes will be calculated based on the host's total memory (as reported by `/proc/meminfo`).
+An MD-on-SSD config will be generated if this flag is set.

+- `--control-metadata-path` specifies a persistent location to store control-plane metadata when MD-on-SSD mode is enabled.
+This allows for configurations to survive 'daos_server' restarts.

+- `--fabric-ports` enables custom port numbers to be assigned to each engine's fabric settings.
+Comma separated list must contain enough numbers to cover all engines generated in config.

 The text generated by the command and output to stdout can be copied and used as the server config file on relevant hosts (normally by copying to `/etc/daos/daos_server.yml` and (re)starting service).